The government-funded greyhound racing industry

 Investigation into Darwin Greyhound Association

 The Darwin Greyhound Association operates the only registered NT track at Winnellie.
-They receive hundreds of thousands of dollars a year from the NT Government.

 In 2020, the NT Racing Commission launched an investigation into the Darwin Greyhound Association (DGA) following a series of allegations made by current and former members and trainers.